Submit an Article

 Similar articles

-Expert system of seismic safety of blasting operations
+Expert method of reducing uncertainty in seismic safety calculations of blasting operations

 2001 V. A. Belin, D. K. Potresov, N. I. Bukhanova